yoshihikosuzuki/ant-asm-workflow/README.md

 **IMPORTANT: In the commnds below, you need to replace each name surrounded by `<` `>` (e.g. path to an input data file, name of an assembly) with something up to you.
 On the other hand, however, you must NOT change the names of the other files/directories.**

-**WARNING: Each directory containing shell script(s) has symlinks to input data files.
-Confirm all the symlinks are valid (i.e. pointing to files that indeed exist) before running the scripts.**

 **NOTE: Variables and parameters written in the scripts can be (and should be) modified as necessary (Mandatory changes are mentioned in the comments between the commands below).
 We strongly recommend reading through each script before running to know what it actually does.**

 **NOTE: `&&` at the end of a line below means "execute the next command if the previous command finishes successfully."
 You do not have to add it if you are running each line interactively in a shell.**